Minimum Bottom Line Profit Should Be > 7%!

 Points of Draw

-A typical draw schedule for new construction (residential and light commercial) breaks in 20% increments.
+A typical draw schedule for new construction (residential and light commercial) breaks at 20% increments.
 The bank’s goal is to create a reasonable set of completion points in order to minimize the paperwork.
 A higher frequency of construction completion points generates more draws and exaggerates the documentation process.
 Furthermore, it increases the fees associated with a project.
-Typically a bank uses an outside inspector to identify the respective completed elements of the contract (trades, materials, subcontractor work etc.).
-The inspector will charge between $75 and $200 for an inspection process.
-Then the bank charges a deposit fee of $25 to wire the funds to your account for you to pay bills.
+Typically, a bank uses an outside inspector to identify the respective completed elements of the contract (trades, materials, subcontractor work etc.).
+The inspector will charge between $75 and $200 for an inspection.
+Then the bank charges a deposit fee of $35 to wire the funds to your account.
 The contractor pays these fees.
-I have seen contracts for construction where the fee was passed to the buyer thereby avoiding a reduction in the draw from the bank to pay the fees.
+Some residential contracts for construction have the fee passed to the buyer thereby avoiding a reduction in the draw from the bank for the fees.
 As a contractor, you want to keep the total number of draws to a minimum in order to reduce your cost of construction.

 The following is a typical timeline for a draw on a residential project:

 Goal: Get a draw deposit on the following Thursday to pay subcontractors and material providers.

 * Friday a week before draw – contractor tries to reach an allowed percentage of completion point authorized by the bank.